co-cart/cocart-api-reference-docs/source/includes/_changelog.md

 Below is the changelog for "CoCart Lite" documentation that matches with the version of the plugin release.

+## Doc Version v2.9

+* NEW: Added library section.
+* NEW: Node.js examples added for our official library.

 ## Doc Version v2.8.4

 * Removed `'Content-Type: application/json'` from cURL examples.